-“Our employees also appreciated not only having the internal competition and the award, but getting to select a charity they had a personal connection with,” adds E.J.
+“Our employees also appreciated not only having the internal competition and the award but getting to select a charity they had a personal connection with,” adds E.J.
 “The feedback that I sometimes heard was ‘I can't pick just one!’”
 Fortunately, team members could switch charities every month.

-The most popular organizations among the Cipriani & Werner team were St. Jude Children’s Hospital, Fighting Blindness, and the Susan G. Komen foundation.
+The most popular organizations among the Cipriani & Werner team were St. Jude Children’s Hospital, Fighting Blindness, and the Susan G. Komen Foundation.

-The winning team, which was made of two offices in New Jersey combined, chose to give an extra donation to Susan G. Komen as well.
+The winning team, which was made up of two offices in New Jersey combined, chose to give an extra donation to Susan G. Komen as well.

 Mary Ellen appreciated that the initiative helped employees spend quality time with their families.

-“It was a family oriented event,” says Mary Ellen.
+“It was a family-oriented event,” says Mary Ellen.
 “When everyone went out to ride their bikes, walk, or run, for the most part, they didn’t go alone.
 They brought their family members or friends.
 People who were working remotely would take the kids out at night and go bike riding.”

 Employees who could work from the office also enjoyed walking together over breaks.

 “At my location, we have a walking trail outside the office,” says Mary Ellen.
-“I would see people outside walking in groups a couple times a day.”
+“I would see people outside walking in groups a couple of times a day.”